Bill Hayden: Personal life

+Death

+Hayden died in Queensland on 21 October 2023, after a long illness at the age of 90; nine years to the day after Gough Whitlam's death.
+His death was commemorated by Prime Minister Anthony Albanese, who announced Hayden would be honoured with a state funeral.

+Hayden's wife, Dallas, a Member of the Order of Australia, died on 15 January 2024, less than three months after her husband.

 Honours

-By virtue of being Governor-General, Hayden was the Chancellor of the Order of Australia and its Principal Companion (AC).
+By virtue of being governor-general, Hayden was the Chancellor of the Order of Australia and its Principal Companion (AC).
 In 1999, Latvia awarded him the Order of the Three Stars 3rd Class.

-He received an Honorary Doctorate of Laws from the University of Queensland in 1990 for his distinguished contributions to Australian life.
+Hayden received an Honorary Doctorate of Laws from the University of Queensland in 1990 for his distinguished contributions to Australian life.
 Other awards included admission to the Order of St John Australia and also the Gwanghwa Medal of the Korean Order of Diplomatic Merit.

-In 1996 he was recognised as the Australian Humanist of the Year by the Council of Australian Humanist Societies.
+In 1996, Hayden was recognised as the Australian Humanist of the Year by the Council of Australian Humanist Societies.
 In 2007 at the 45th State Conference of the Queensland Branch of the Australian Labor Party, Hayden was made a Life Member of the party.

 In September 2017, in delivering the second Hayden Oration at the University of Southern Queensland in Ipswich, former Australian prime minister Paul Keating spoke at length of Hayden's contribution to the Labor Party.
-Keating spoke, in particular, of the reform period during the Hawke Labor Government in the 1980s in Australia.
-He noted that the foundations for the reforms had been set down before the Labor Party won office in 1983 during the period when Hayden was Leader of the Opposition and was working to prepare the Party for government.
+Keating spoke, in particular, of the reform period during the Hawke Labor government in the 1980s in Australia.
+He noted that the foundations for the reforms had been set down before the Labor Party won office in 1983 during the period when Hayden was Leader of the Opposition and was working to prepare the party for government.
 "Those great reforms", Keating said, "began with the frameworks Bill Hayden brought to the front bench, the day he became Leader of the Labor Party."

-Hayden oration
+Hayden Oration

-A series of Hayden orations, sponsored by the University of Southern Queensland has been established to honour Bill Hayden.
+The annual Hayden Oration, sponsored by the Queensland Labor politician Jennifer Howard, was established in 2016 to honour Bill Hayden.
 Lectures held in the series include the following: